martin-danelljan/ECO/README.md

 ### Integration Into VOT

 To integrate the tracker into the Visual Object Tracking (VOT) challenge toolkit [11], check the VOT_integration folder.
 Copy the configuration file to your VOT workspace and set the path to the ECO reposetory inside it.
+The tracker now supports the trax protocol, which is necessary for VOT2017 version of the toolkit.

 ### Raw Results